Bekacru/better-fetch/README.md

 const routes = {
   /**
    *
    * You can define a route with output schema.
-The output schema will be used to infer the response data.
+The output schema
+   * will be used to infer the response data.
-   * If no input schema is defined, by default the get method will be used.
+   * If no input schema is defined, by default the get method
+   * will be used.
    */
   "/": {
       output: z.object({
       message: z.string(),
     }),
   },
   /**
    * You can define a route with input schema.
-The input schema will be used to infer the request body.
+The input schema
+   * will be used to infer the request body.
    * And by default the post method will be used.
    * see `@method` modifier to define other methods.
    */
   "/signin": {
     input: z.object({
       username: z.string(),
       password: z.string(),
     }),
     output: z.object({
       token: z.string(),
     }),
   },
   /**
    * You can define a route with query schema.
-The query schema will be used to infer the query parameters.
+The query schema w
+   * ill be used to infer the query parameters.
    */
   "/query": {
     query: z.object({
       term: z.string(),
     }),
   },
   /**
    * You can define dynamic parameters.
-The params will be inferred as
+The params will be
-   * prams with the key id.
+   * inferred as prams with the key id.
    */
   "/param/:id": {},
   /**